BIO-3004 Ecosystem-based management - 10 ECTS

 - Synthesize research to answer questions relevant for policy makers and management

 - Identify appropriate solutions within the limits of different governance systems

-- Communicate disciplinary and interdisciplinary knowledge of socio-ecological systems to a broader audience
+- Communicate disciplinary and interdisciplinary knowledge of socio-ecological systems

 - Read and understand articles in the field of sustainability science and ecosystem management.